dmccue/efa2gtfs/README.md

 MDV (Mentz Datenverarbeitung) is a german software company that makes transport and timetable software

-Their product known as Elektronische Fahrplanauskunft (EFA) provides an XML/JSON based API
+Their product known as Elektronische Fahrplanauskunft (EFA) provides an XML/JSON based API https://de.wikipedia.org/wiki/Elektronische_Fahrplanauskunft https://www.mentzdv.de

-https://de.wikipedia.org/wiki/Elektronische_Fahrplanauskunft
-https://www.mentzdv.de

 It is very similar to the format used by the Transport for London (TfL) API documentation: http://content.tfl.gov.uk/journey-planner-api-documentation.pdf

-GTFS is the open General Transit Feed Specification: https://github.com/google/transitfeed/wiki
+GTFS is the open General Transit Feed Specification, commonly used by google maps: https://github.com/google/transitfeed/wiki

 Please feel free to contribute, accepting pull requests

+This project is in no way affiliated with any of the companies or products mentioned

 ### How to run